University-affiliated Student International Travel

 - International travel by students to meetings of academic and professional associations, including conferences.

 The Student International Travel Registry is a confidential and secure online database for maintaining essential travel information for all students traveling internationally for KU-affiliated purposes.
 The Student International Travel Registry enables the University to provide information, resources, and guidance to travelers in advance of their trips to maximize their safety and health while abroad.
-In addition, the Registry allows the Office of Study Abroad to initiate the University’s emergency response protocols and communications strategies (e.g., alerts, warnings, evacuation notices) in the event of a crisis or critical incident abroad.
-The Office of Study Abroad is responsible for the administration and oversight of the Student International Travel Registry.
+In addition, the Registry allows Study Abroad & Global Engagement to initiate the University’s emergency response protocols and communications strategies (e.g., alerts, warnings, evacuation notices) in the event of a crisis or critical incident abroad.
+Study Abroad & Global Engagement is responsible for the administration and oversight of the Student International Travel Registry.

 All students who travel abroad for University-related purposes must register their international travel and provide all supporting documentation not later than two weeks prior to their expected departure date.
 If possible, travelers should update the Student International Travel Registry while abroad as additional information becomes available or as changes occur during travel, including additional countries added to the travel itinerary.